 About this release

 This release by Public Health Scotland provides information on the percentage of time spent at home or in a community setting in the last six months of life.
-Data are presented by financial year from 2010 to 2011 through to 2019 to 2020, by NHS board, Health and Social Care Partnership of residence and for Scotland.
-Note that the figures presented for financial year 2019 to 2020 are provisional.
+Data are presented by financial year from 2011 to 2012 through to 2020 to 2021, by NHS board, Health and Social Care Partnership of residence and for Scotland.
+The figures presented for financial year 2020 to 2021 are provisional.

-- In financial year 2019 to 2020, there were 56,011 deaths in Scotland, including falls, but excluding other external causes of death.
-For these individuals, 88.6% of their last six months of life was spent either at home or in a community setting, with the remaining 11.4% spent in hospital.
-This is equivalent to an average of 21 days in hospital in the six months prior to death.
+- In financial year 2020 to 2021, there were 62,701 deaths in Scotland, including falls (but excluding people who died from other external causes).
+For these individuals, 90.4% of their last six months of life was spent at home or in a community setting, with the remaining 9.6% spent in hospital.
+This is equivalent to an average of 17 days in hospital in the six months period prior to death.

-- Over the past ten years, the percentage of time spent at home or in a community setting in the last six months of life has gradually increased from 85.7% in financial year 2010 to 2011 to 88.6% in 2019 to 2020.
+- Generally, the percentage of time spent at home or in a community setting in the last six months of life has increased gradually over the last decade – in financial year 2011 to 2012 the percentage was 86.3%.

-The percentage of time spent at home or in a community setting towards the end of life provides a high level indication of progress in implementation of the strategic framework for action.
-This is inferred by measuring the amount of time spent in a hospital setting during the last months of life (using hospital activity data) and from this estimating the time spent at home or in a community setting.
+The percentage of time spent at home or in a community setting towards the end of life provides a high level indication of progress made on the strategic framework for action.
+This is inferred by measuring the amount of time spent in a hospital during the last six months of life and thus using this information to estimate the time spent at home or in a community setting.

-For more information on palliative and end of life care, see the end of life care section of our website (external website).
+For more information on Palliative and End of Life Care, see the End of Life Care section of our Data & Intelligence website.